-- The goals of the ACE-SI Tier 1 course are to: - enable prevention through identification of suicide warning signs and knowing when and how to apply ACE - understand how to support reintegration and postvention - become familiar with training the ACE Base +1 to the unit - At the end of the training we'll go into more detail about the roles and responsibilities of the ACE-SI Tier 1 in the unit.
+- The goals of the ACE-SI Tier 2 course are to: - prepare the participant to intervene in a suicide crisis using ACE - fight stigma related to seeking help - understand how to support reintegration and postvention - sharpen facilitation strategies - prepare participants to conduct Tier 1 workshops. - prepare participants to conduct QA/QC - At the end of the training we'll go into detail about the roles and responsibilities of the ACE-SI Tier 2.

-Before we get started with the training content it is helpful to see where the ACE-SI training fits into the larger Army suicide prevention effort.
+Let's look at how ACE-SI training fits into the larger Army suicide prevention effort.